wtlu/dawgsquad/README.txt

 Welcome to the D.A.W.G.
-Squad Source!
+Squad Source for SharingMedia!

 For User documentation, please visit the link below: http://code.google.com/p/dawgsquad/wiki/UserDocumentation